Vlad-Polyakov-24/webpack-react/README.md

 Run `npm run lint` to find problematic patterns or code\
 that doesn't adhere to certain style guidelines in the\
 project.
-You can also use `npm run lint-fix` to fix them.
+You can also use `npm run lint:fix` to fix them.

 ##### How to compress images